FasterXML/jackson-dataformat-properties/README.md

 }
 ```

+where the only slightly complicated part is splitting of colon-separated endpoint definition.
-and as earlier, reading such Configuration would be as simple as:
+As earlier, reading such Configuration would be as simple as:

 ```java
 ZKConfig config = propsMapper.readValue(new File("zook.properties"), ZKConfig.class);